AdGreen Carbon Calculator Methodology

 How is this different to the previous version of the AdGreen carbon calculator?

-In addition, activity areas have been updated and renamed to reflect production activities, and grouped into pre-production, shoot and post-production – with some activities appearing in multiple production stages.
+In addition, activity areas have been updated and renamed to reflect production activities, and grouped into pre-production, shoot and post-production – with some activities appearing in multiple production stages where Final Footprints are concerned.

-Lastly, new items have been added (volume LED, hard drives, cloud storage and LTO tapes).
+Lastly, new items have been added (volume LED (virtual studios), hard drives, cloud storage and LTO tapes).

 Advice on moving unfinished projects into the new carbon calculator can be found here.